Mikhail-Mks/ECF-common-indicator-success-rates/README.md

 # ECF common indicator success rates

-In this project, I analyzed the success of projects funded by the European Social Fund (ESF) and the Youth Employment Initiative (YEI) based on common indicators such as year, priority, and department.
-I used Python and Power BI to perform data transformation and visualization.
+In this project, I analysed the success of projects funded by the European Social Fund (ESF) and the Youth Employment Initiative (YEI) based on common indicators such as year, priority, and department.
+I used Python and Power BI to perform data transformation and visualisation.
 The data source was transformed using Power Query.

 ## Key findings:
 Some of the key findings from my analysis are: